Nexmo/station/_documentation/client-sdk/in-app-voice/contact-center-overview.md

 ### 2.1.
 Choose Your Client App

-Nexmo Client SDK supports web (Javascript), iOS and Android.
+Nexmo Client SDK supports web (JavaScript), iOS and Android.

 You may [integrate the SDK](/client-sdk/setup/add-sdk-to-your-app) to your own client-side application and [add in-app voice functionality](/client-sdk/in-app-voice/guides/start-and-receive-calls).